vadim-v-lebedev/audio_style_tranfer/README.md

 # Audio Style Transfer

-This is a functional implementation of artistic style transfer algorithm for audio, which uses convolutions with random weights to represent audio features.
+This is an implementation of artistic style transfer algorithm for audio, which uses convolutions with random weights to represent audio features.

+Also check out functionally identical implementations in [TensorFlow](https://github.com/DmitryUlyanov/neural-style-audio-tf) and [Torch](https://github.com/DmitryUlyanov/neural-style-audio-torch)

 ### Dependencies
 - python (tested with 2.7)